-There are situations where you just committed a change in git and just after that realized you made a mistake in the last commit.
+There are situations where you just committed a change in git and just after that realized you made a mistake in the last git commit.
 If you haven’t pushed that code then the last local changes can be undone with the following command.

 git reset --soft HEAD~1

-What this does is that it uncommits the last change and puts that back in a staged state.
+What this does is that it uncommits the last git commit and puts that back in a staged state.
 That means if you run the git status command then you will see those changes in your working directory.
 Now you can make further changes to that revision and then commit again.

 Often students from the initial semester ask me how do we store our data in our programming projects?
 When students join university to learn about computer science and technology they are usually taught programming first in courses like introduction to programming.
 As part of the coursework, students are required to work on a project.
 The majority of the projects, in fact almost all projects involve data handling and that data needs to be stored somewhere, usually in databases.

 As a novice students don’t know how to store data.
 One option is to store data in plain text files if filing is taught to them but in that case, their project becomes too complex for them.
 In my opinion, file format is an advanced topic for students that have just started learning how to program.
 So, students get stuck on where and how to store data.
 They create variables and arrays to store data in memory but that is not very useful until they have the option to store their data somewhere permanently that they can retrieve later.
 Otherwise, every time they run their project they have to feed data from the beginning.